Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 #> [1] 0.2589937
 ```

-Overall, calls are only weakly correlated with revenue. why?
+Overall, calls are only weakly correlated with revenue (A higher number is better). why?

 ```r